With Tesla (TSLA) earnings grabbing headlines this week, China’s largest EV maker quietly marks a historic milestone.

 Chief among them is the hefty 27.5% import tax on Chinese vehicles shipped to the United States.

+While Musk didn’t specifically mention BYD, it’s clear he was alluding to the company.
 As China’s largest EV manufacturer, BYD also holds the title of the world’s top seller of battery-powered vehicles.

-Its remarkable growth is largely driven by the rapid adoption of electric vehicles in China.
+BYD's remarkable growth is largely driven by the rapid adoption of electric vehicles in China.

 In contrast, only 10% of new cars sold in Tesla’s home market were electric.